mbnzim/ChuckSWAPI/README.md

 # Chuck/Swapi/C#
-ChuckSWAPI is a Back end application that expose endpoints, that can be consumed by any front end technology.
+ChuckSWAPI is a Backend application that exposes endpoints that can be consumed by any front end technology.

 # Techologies used:
 1. C# .NET Core